planttheidea/crio/README.md

 crio has been tested on the following browsers:
 * Chrome
+* Edge
 * Firefox
-* Edge
 * IE11
+* Opera

-This is only because of the youth of the project, as the intended support includes Safari, Opera, and IE versions back to 9.
+This is only because of the youth of the project, as the intended support includes Safari and IE versions 9 and 10.
 Theoretically these should all work out of the box, just giving fair warning as that is unverified as-of yet.
 Please report any issues that you encounter.